 The RTI Act and IP Act aim to make more information available, provide equal access to information across all sectors of the community and provide appropriate protection for an individual’s privacy.

 The nature of information sought determines which Act the application is based upon.
 The RTI Act protects your right to access information of a non-personal nature.
 The IP Act protects your right to access information of a personal nature.
+The Acts are located at:

 The Queensland Government developed the IP Act to ensure that personal information held by Queensland Government agencies is collected lawfully and is protected from unauthorised use, access and disclosure.
 It also recognises that people can gain access to their own personal information to check its accuracy and request changes if necessary.
+For further information on how the Commission processes RTI requests and/or complies with the RTI and IP Acts, refer to Commission publications: